devtron-labs/tutorials/content/docs/Reference/Creating Application/Secrets/_index.md

 weight: 24
 ---
 ## Secrets
-Secret objects let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
+Secret objects lets you store and manage sensitive information, such as passwords, Auth tokens, and ssh keys.
 Putting this information in a secret is safer and more flexible than putting it verbatim in a Pod definition or in a container image.

 ![Secret](./secret.PNG "Secret")
-Click on Add Secret to add a new secret
+Click on Add Secret to add a new secret.